-We would like to dedicate this study to Marie-Pierre whose knowledge and passion for the Postolonnec was unprecedented, and was taken away too soon.
-Matthias Sinnesael thanks the Research Foundation - Flanders (PhD fellowship FWOTM782) and is funded by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (Advanced Grant AstroGeo-885250).
-This work was supported by the Fondazione Banco di Sardegna [grant numbers F74I19000960007 and F75F21001270007].
-Thijs Vandenbroucke thanks the The King Baudouin Foundation (Professor T. Van Autenboer Fund) and the Bijzonder Onderzoeksfonds (BOF- UGent-BOF17/STA/013) for funding.
+Acknowledgements.
+We would like to dedicate this study to Marie-Pierre Dabard, whose knowledge and passion for the Postolonnec was unprecedented and was taken away too soon.
+Matthias Sinnesael thanks the Research Foundation - Flanders (PhD fellowship FWOTM782) and is funded by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (advanced grant no. AstroGeo-885250).
+This work was supported by the Fondazione Banco di Sardegna (grant nos.
+F74I19000960007 and F75F21001270007).
+Thijs Vandenbroucke thanks the Koning Boudewijnstichting (Professor T. Van Autenboer Fund) and the Bijzonder Onderzoeksfonds (BOF - UGent-BOF17/STA/013) for funding.
 Philippe Claeys thanks the VUB Strategic Research Program for funding and the FWO Hercules foundation for financing the XRF analytical platform at the VUB.
 This work contributes to International Geoscience Programme projects IGCP 652 (Reading geologic time in Paleozoic sedimentary rocks) and IGCP 753 (Rocks and the Rise of Ordovician Life).